zpalmtree/r34-downloader/README.md

 `stack install`

 ##### Windows

+Currently the windows version seems to run pretty badly, hopefully I can mitigate this, unless it's an issue in hsqml.

+##### Precompiled

+The easiest way is to get the installer [here.](https://github.com/ZedPea/rule34-paheal-downloader/releases)

+Read on if you want to build from source.

+##### From source

 Get stack here and install it: https://www.stackage.org/stack/windows-i386-installer

 You must download the 32 bit version, 64 bit won't work with hsqml.